On the Subject of World Domination (and a Super Summer Sale)

 3. All around us we see plant based runners who label themselves as such in public and happily show off their plant powered lifestyle by wearing running shirts with vegan messages etc. (we do it ourselves all the time!).
 What makes people so open and outgoing about being a “no meat athlete”?

 For most people, “No Meat Athlete” is a contradiction.
-There’s this perception that it can’t be done, that you can’t get enough protein, that you’ll be weak and tired if you don’t eat meat.
+There’s this perception that it can’t be done, that you can’t get enough protein on a vegan diet, that you’ll be weak and tired if you don’t eat meat.
 So to be a walking (or running) example, right there alongside someone else in a race who eats a typical diet and believes all that nonsense, is pretty powerful for both the individual and the cause.

 And let’s face it — people like calling attention to and being recognized for what makes them unique.
 And being an athlete who eats a plant-based diet despite years of indoctrination in the “you need meat to be strong” mindset is pretty darn unique.